NomicFoundation/hardhat/book/src/02_development/01_tools.md

 # From the repo root
 cargo run --bin tools --release scenario <PATH_TO_SCENARIO_FILE>
 ```

+The scenario runner supports both compressed and uncompressed scenario files.

 The reported running time excludes reading the requests from disk and parsing them.